reobrien1/AMS_delta_functionalgroups/README.md

 3. 'frac_abundance': the fractional abundance of the ion, **normalized to a sum of 1** for all the ion intensities
 <br>

 **Tip** If your data is not normalized, divide each value in the frac_abundance column by the total abundance.
-This column becomes the new 'frac_abundance' column.
+This column becomes the new frac_abundance column.
 <br>
 <img width="293" height="228" alt="example .csv file structure" src="https://github.com/user-attachments/assets/3a4d5c47-6d59-487d-bd65-968e95a44a1b" />
 <br>